A group of blue circles are connected to each other in a circle.

 Verify there are no electrical hazards.
 Stop the water source if it's accessible.
 Document the scene thoroughly with photos or video before anything is disturbed.
 Then call a restoration professional immediately.
 Resist the urge to run fans or dry it yourself — without moisture meters and commercial drying equipment, you can't confirm what's dry and what isn't.

-United Cleaning & Emergency Restoration
+Ready to Restore?
+Call United Cleaning & Emergency Restoration 24/7

 The logo for the metro tex association of realtors